KCN2/dq3nes-mesen-hdpack-mod/README.md

 I'm not programmer and new to ROM Hack.
 This is really hack job.
-There are many bugs exist but I'm fine with it.
+There are many bugs exist but I'm fine with it for now.
+I might fix it eventually.

 If anyone intrested try out.